Uncanny X-Men: Days of Future Past Review

 2 control schemes to suit everyone’s preference.
 Sentinel destruction can be achieved through virtual buttons or button less swipe controls.

-Each X-Men boasts 4 upgradeable mutant abilities including Wolverine’s healing factor, Shadowcat’s phase punch and Cyclops’ optic blast.
+Each X-Man boasts a unique ability tree with over a dozen unlockables each.
+Mutant abilities include Wolverine’s healing factor, Shadowcat’s phase punch and Cyclops’ optic blast.

 HIDDEN LORE SECRETS